C. Joseph Vijay: Accolades

-In 1998, Vijay was awarded the Kalaimaamani by the Government of Tamil Nadu and Vijay received an honorary doctorate from the Dr. M.G.R.
-Educational Institute for of his achievements in the film industry in 2007.
-Vijay was awarded the Best International Actor of 2018 in the United Kingdom for his role in Mersal.
+In 1998, Vijay was awarded the Kalaimaamani award by the Government of Tamil Nadu.
+He received an honorary doctorate from the Dr. M.G.R.
+University for of his achievements in the film industry in 2007.
 He has received numerous other awards and accolades for his acting.
+He was awarded the Best International Actor of 2018 in the International Achievement Recognition Awards, for his role in Mersal.